DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ## Check your eligibility for a scholarship or bursary

-You may also be eligible for a scholarship or bursary, depending on the subject you're training to teach.
+You may also be eligible for a tax-free scholarship or bursary, depending on the subject you're training to teach.

 You do not have to pay a scholarship or bursary back.
 You can receive this as well as any tuition fee and maintenance loans.